deadlyvipers/dojo_rules/introduction.md

 Hi My name is hamza, i wanna be a gitHub
 Master.
-My favorite CodeSchool path is Git Path
+My favorite CodeSchool path is Git Ruby